 Take your dog on holiday with you.

-Many owners (including us here at Frenchie Breed) do not consider a family holiday an actual holiday unless it includes their four-legged friend!
+Many owners (including us here at Frenchie Breed) only consider a family holiday an actual holiday if it includes their four-legged friend!

-Suppose you can try to take your dog with you on holiday.
+Suppose you can take your dog with you on holiday.
 If your puppy joins your holiday, he will have no problems with loneliness and will be happy.
-Many owners do not consider a family holiday an actual holiday unless it includes their four-legged friend!
-Fortunately, there are more and more dedicated solutions for dog owners, which means the options available are not limited to camping or staying home.
+Many owners only consider a family holiday an actual holiday if it includes their four-legged friend!
+Fortunately, there are more and more dedicated solutions for dog owners, which means the options available are more expensive than camping or staying home.

 Don’t forget to always seek the advice of your vet before booking a trip abroad with your dog to ensure they are ready to travel and have all the necessary documentation.